-This guide provides a quick introduction to setting up MainBoss Advanced before putting the software into active service.
+This guide provides a quick introduction to setting up MainBoss Advanced before you actually begin using the software for your business.

 Note: Before you read this guide, please read Getting Started so you understand the fundamentals of how MainBoss is used.